Improving ICBT for Alcohol Misuse

 Why was the study done?

-This study was done to figure out the best way to help people with alcohol problems using ICBT.
+This study was done to figure out the best way to help people with alcohol-related problems using ICBT.
 We wanted to see if talking to a therapist before starting therapy and getting guidance during therapy would make a difference.

 What was done in the study?